himanshukj17122000/Simulation-Project-/doc/DESIGN_EXERCISE.md

 ###Simulation:

-update state method takes input of all and has a paramter of configure rules.
+update state method takes input of all and has a parameter of configure rules.
 Executes a step of the simulation and changes the state of the grid.

 ###Visualization:
 Updates color
 create image